hitherejoe/ComposeAcademy/academy/material/radiobutton.md

 )
 ```

-## Declaring a Radio Button

-There are three available properties that we can pass to the Checkbox function:

 * **selected** – whether or not the button is currently selected
   * required
 * **onSelect** – a callback that will receive change events for when the